Blogs

 Source: Grata

-There are over 84,000 independently owned companies in the space that are ripe for acquisition.
+Privately owned companies account for 54% of the HR services industry.
+Currently, there are over 444,000 private companies in the space that are ripe for acquisition.

 Segment Distribution